Samah022/hex-sudoku-game/README.md

 ## Summary

-This project is a graphical user interface (GUI) application developed in Java using Swing.
+This project is a puzzle game developed in Java.
 The application allows users to fetch, solve, and verify Sudoku and HexSudoku puzzles.
-It was developed as part of a software construction course to demonstrate various software engineering concepts and techniques such as GUI design, network communication, file handling, and user input validation.
+It was developed as part of a software construction course to demonstrate various software engineering concepts and techniques, such as client & server-side architecture, abstraction, and parsing.

 ## Features